ntaatgen/PRIMs-Tutorial/README.md

 # PRIMs-Tutorial

 NOTE: The tutorial is in the process of being updated for the upcoming Spring School in April 2018.
-Only Unit 1 has been updated, so take into account that other materials may be outdated.
+Units 1-3 have been updated, more will be added later.

+The powerpoint files still need to be updated.

 This is the tutorial for the PRIMs cognitive architecture.